aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 The camera system expands beyond the forward-facing primary camera to include surround-view cameras positioned at the front grille, both side mirrors, and the rear license plate area.
 These four cameras combine to create a synthetic overhead view of the vehicle and its immediate surroundings, facilitating parking maneuvers and low-speed maneuvering in tight spaces.

-Twelve ultrasonic sensors distri e around the vehicle perimeter, six at the front bumper and six at the rear bumper, providing precise close-range detection from 15 centimeters to 250 centimeters.
+Twelve ultrasonic sensors distribute around the vehicle perimeter, six at the front bumper and six at the rear bumper, providing precise close-range detection from 15 centimeters to 250 centimeters.
 These sensors enable parking assistance and low-speed collision avoidance.

 **Autonomous Emergency Braking (AEB):**

 The AEB system monitors the forward environment continuously, calculating collision risk based on relative velocity, distance, and trajectory of detected objects.
-When the system determines collision is imminent and the driver has not responded adequately through braking or steering inputs, the system applies maximum braking force automatically, reducing effect severity or avoiding collision entirely.
+When the system determines collision is imminent and the driver has not responded adequately through braking or steering inputs, the system applies maximum braking force automatically, reducing impact severity or avoiding collision entirely.

 The system operates across a speed range from 5 kilometers per hour to 180 kilometers per hour, addressing collision scenarios from parking lot incidents to highway emergencies.
 Pedestrian detection capabilities extend AEB protection to vulnerable road users, with the system specifically tuned to detect human forms and predict pedestrian trajectories, enabling earlier intervention than vehicle-only detection would permit.